-9.7.4 Review Of Transactions For Excessive Commissions (NASD IM-2440)
+9.7.4 Review of Fair Prices and Commissions (FINRA Rule 2121)

-The Firm has an obligation to charge fair commissions or markups/markdowns on customer transactions.
+The Firm obligation charge fair has an to commissions markups/markdowns on customer transactions.
 Charges should comply with the Firm's established commission schedule.
-Operations or Compliance is responsible for reviewing daily reports of commission and markups/markdowns on customer transactions to determine compliance with Firm guidelines.
-The following factors are considered when determining the fairness of charges:
+The 5% Policy is a guide, not a rule.
+Operations or Compliance is responsible for reviewing daily reports of commissions and markups/markdowns on customer transactions to determine compliance with Firm guidelines.
+Daily reports will trigger for transactions with a 3% or more commission or markup/markdown.
+A principal will then review and consider the following factors when determining the fairness of charges:

 - type of security

 - availability of the security in the market

 - price of the security

 - amount of money involved in the transaction

-- disclosure to the customer of the markup or markdown
+- disclosure to the customer of the markup/markdown or commission

 - pattern of markups or markdowns

 - nature of the Firm's business.